You may be asked to include images or film in your assignments or projects.

 What images can you use?

-For work only submitted as part of your course- NOT shared with outside partied, you can use images / film found on the internet through fair dealing.
+For work only submitted as part of your course- NOT shared with outside parties, you can use images/film found on the internet through fair dealing.
 However, you MUST provide an accurate attribution of the work as well as a reference.

 All students are expected to comply with copyright legislation, and could be sued for distributing third-party copyrighted materials.
-Clear explanation of the requirements of copyright law, and good academic practice, including plagiarism, is covered in our Assignment Toolkit, as well as this guide under Changes to Copyright law.
+Clear explanation of the requirements of copyright law, and good academic practice, including plagiarism, is covered in our Assignment Toolkit, as well as this guide.

 Regardless of the format of music you intend to use, it is important to remember that, much like images and film, all content you encounter should be considered protected under copyright law unless explicitly stated otherwise.